-- 1. scrutinising transactions undertaken throughout the course of the business relationship to ensure that they are consistent with the REA's knowledge of the customer, their business, their risk profile and their source of funds.
-This should include both real-time monitoring of the customer's transactions, and retrospective monitoring, (i.e. analysis of the past transactions of the customer) in order to understand the nature of the customer's transactions identify suspicious and to any transactions performed; and - 2. undertaking reviews of existing records (and updating these where necessary) to ensure that the documents, data or information obtained for the purpose of applying CDD measures (see section 6) is kept up-to-date and relevant.
+1. scrutinising transactions undertaken throughout the course of the business relationship to ensure that they are consistent with the REA's knowledge of the customer, their business, their risk profile and their source of funds.
+This should include both real-time monitoring of the customer's transactions, and retrospective monitoring, (i.e. the analysis of the past transactions of the customer) in order to understand the nature of the customer's transactions and to identify any suspicious transactions performed; and

+2. undertaking reviews of existing records (and updating these where necessary) to ensure that the documents, data or information obtained for the purpose of applying CDD measures (see section 6) is kept up-to-date and relevant.